jobendik/jobendik/README.md

 Gameplay Developer building gameplay systems, multiplayer experiences, and technically ambitious game projects.

-I build gameplay systems using JavaScript and TypeScript, with a focus on responsive combat, player movement, real-time systems, and intelligent game behavior.
+I build gameplay systems using JavaScript and TypeScript, with a focus on responsive combat, player movement, real-time systems, and game AI.

 ---